Salkantay Treks

-The Salkantay Trek is a perfect option for those seeking a less crowded but equally rewarding path to Machu Picchu.
-The route takes you through remote Andean villages, pristine rivers, and across the high-altitude Salkantay Pass.
+This trek is a perfect option for those seeking a less crowded but equally rewarding path to Machu Picchu.
+The route winds through remote Andean villages, pristine rivers, and crosses a dramatic high-altitude mountain pass.
 You'll also have the chance to see Humantay Lake, a stunning turquoise glacial lake that is a highlight of the trek.

 These Salkantay treks are ideal for adventurous travelers looking for a challenging yet rewarding journey.
 Our professional guides are dedicated to ensuring your safety and comfort, providing you with an unforgettable trekking experience.